Auto Layout Basics

 What is Auto Layout and why use it?

-world had the same point dimensions of 320x480 width x
+point dimensions of 320x480 width x height, and it was

 These days, most applications will want their layout to be responsive to

-changes the screen size or the content they are displaying.
+changes in the screen size or the content they are displaying.
 Auto Layout

 provides a convenient way for you to describe how the size and position